solidjs/solid/README.md

 HyperScript API for DOM Expressions.
 * [React Solid State](https://github.com/ryansolid/react-solid-state)
 React Hooks API to use Solid.js paradigm in your existing React apps.
-* [S.js](https://github.com/adamhaile/S) The fine grained change detection engine that drives all computations and tracks all dependencies.

 ## Past Articles